 I walked some less well-known bits of Cumbria on Hadrian’s wall and the Dales Way, and then did the Cumbria Way in preparation for the Pennine Way shortly after.
-Through my walking I have discovered beautiful unsung areas such as the Northern Fells, High Cup Nick, the Howgills, the Eden Valley and the Solway Firth which are a delight to explore.
-Sadly my Cumbrian Fells (Wainwrights) tally, or at least those that I have been aware of climbing, is still really meagre but I hope to improve on this.
+Many people are aware of the beauty of the Lake District National Park, recently awarded status as a World Heritage Site.
+Through my walking I have discovered some of the unsung areas in Cumbria as well, such as the Northern Fells, High Cup Nick, the Howgills, the Eden Valley and the Solway Firth.
+Sadly my Cumbrian Fells (Wainwrights) tally is still pretty meagre but I hope to improve on this.
 I have been exploring some of the trails which incorporate more of the fells.

-I also have family in the South Lakes, one of whom was involved in the local search & rescue team.
-Because of these family ties, I have very fond memories of being taken to explore many parts of this area on childhood visits; especially Ravenglass, Eskdale, Tarn Hows, Walney Island, Ulverston, Barrow, Grange over Sands, Bootle, Cartmel, Hawkshead, Coniston and Windermere.
+I have family in Cumbria, one of whom was involved in the local search & rescue team.
+Because of these ties, I have very fond memories of being taken to explore many parts of the Lake District on childhood visits; especially Ravenglass, Eskdale, Tarn Hows, Walney Island, Ulverston, Barrow, Grange over Sands, Bootle, Cartmel, Hawkshead, Coniston and Windermere.
 I can recollect going up hills on some of these trips but I don’t know which ones they were, or whether they were included in Wainwright’s lists.

 If you would like to support me and have a say in my plans, please take a look at my Supporting Me page.